cseanburns/research-notebook/source/_posts/2013-10-28-reading-robert-k-merton-evaluation-in-science.markdown

 - book reviewers
 - review articles

-**Reflection:** Would blogs and the like function in this way today?
-Perhaps this is either what things like altmetrics and similar proposals suggest, is what they need as a foundation, or more research to show that it is the case, that *alternate publishing* can function in this way.
-But then, the role of such things is not the creation of new knowledge but the check on such creations.
+**Reflection:** Would blogs about scientific reports and the like function in this way today?
+Perhaps this is either what things like altmetrics and similar proposals suggest.
+What they need some research to show that this is the case, that *alternate publishing* can function in this way.

 And, quoting footnote 1: